PSteph/Java-Form-Validator/README.md

 # Java Form input Validator
 Simple form input validator for your Java application.
+It can be used in your Android ViewModel for example to validate your form inputs

 ### Tests